mkudija/mkudija.github.io/reading/notes/2018-09-21-Commercial Real Estate Investing.md

   - If you can double the income, you can double the value of the property
   - Think like this: "The property is being offered with a return of 11% in a market where prevailing cap rates are 10%"
   - cap rates are entirely determined by the market; return is determined by how well you buy

+# Chapter 6 - How to Overcome The Disadvantages of Commercial Real Estate
+- to master commercial real estate you need to master attracting tenants (because that is what adds value)
+- the key to building wealth is consistently finding tenants for vacant commercial real estate

+# Chapter 7 - How to Attract a Tenant
+- Who wants to run a funeral business?
+  - find a vacant property, then find a tenant and buy the building
+- Finding a warehouse tenant
+  - call all warehouses nearby and ask if they need more/less space
+  - spend $10k to make the manager's office amazing
+- Power of the Internet
+- Many prospective tenants know your building
+  - hang a huge For Lease banner on every property you have available
+- Using a real estate company
+- Wait for a zone change
+  - get public info on pending zoning changes and take advantage of them
+- Split single into multiple tenants
+  - often you can get higher $ psf
+- Consolidate multiple tenants into one
+- The ultimate way to attract a tenant
+  - advertise space for lease, then find properties that would be suitable and acquire them for that tenant
+  - attract a tenant first, then find a property for them